njsilbiger/Coding_open_notebook/_posts/2017-01-09-GettingStarted.md

 ---
 ##post in progress##

-This post focuses on how to start a project, properly set up a script, manage a clean working directory, and importing simple data.
+This post focuses on how to start a project, manage a clean working directory, and properly set up a script.

 ----------

-**What is a project**
+**What is a project?**
 A project is a great way to keep all your different coding projects organized.
 Each *project* has its own working directory, workspace, history, and documents.

 Here is how you create a project: